gobinathm/vagrant-lamp/README.md

 # vagrant-lamp

-A Simple Vagrantfile &amp; a basic Bash script to setup LAMP stack (PHP 5)
+A Simple Vagrantfile & Bash Script to setup LAMP stack (PHP 5)
 ### What's Included ?

 config.sh shell script will do the following: